What Percentage Do Realtors Make From A Home Sale?

 You can negotiate commission, but you get what you pay for

-“Sure enough, when the client got into escrow, everything fell apart,” says Weintraub.
-The agent didn’t know how to handle it, didn’t want to deal with it, and cut him loose and he came back to me.”
+Weintraub says, “Sure enough, when the client got into escrow, everything fell apart.
+The agent didn’t know how to handle it, didn’t want to deal with it, and cut him loose, and he came back to me.”

 Words of wisdom

-Limited service agents charge less but offer less value
+Limited-service agents charge less but offer less value

 Flat-fee agents don’t have a vested interest in getting you the best price for your property, since they’re paid the same regardless of the final sale price.
-Some limited service agents provide sellers with a fixed rate or a limited selection of services such as:
+Some limited-service agents provide sellers with a fixed rate or a limited selection of services, such as:

-• Posting a “for sale” sign for your property, however, you’ll have to facilitate the deal on your own if you receive requests from buyers.
+• Posting a “for sale” sign for your property.
+However, you’ll have to facilitate the deal on your own if you receive requests from buyers.

-• Setting up a lockbox, which includes providing you with a combination lock box and key to your home that allows buyer’s agents to show your house when you’re not available.
+• Setting up a lockbox, which includes providing you with a combination lock box and key to your home that allows buyer’s agents to show your house when you’re not available

 • Offering advice about marketing, pricing, and negotiating strategies

-• Present buyer offers to sellers
+• Presenting buyer offers to sellers

-• Facilitate negotiations on the seller’s behalf
+• Facilitating negotiations on behalf of the seller

 Find a top-producing agent for the best results